‘My 600-LB Life’ Tanisha Cleveland Pictures: See 32-Year-Old Mom’s Weight Loss

 But after Tanisha’s story aired on My 600-LB Life, many people took to the internet to see if there are pictures of her weight loss after getting what she hoped to be a life-saving surgery.

-Leading into Wednesday’s episode of My 600-LB Life, TLC has been closely guarded about what Tanisha looks like after her gastric bypass surgery.
+Leading into Wednesday’s episode of My 600-LB Life, TLC has been closely guarded about what Tanisha looks like after what her gastric bypass surgery.

 Instead, the focus was on the heart-breaking story for the 32-year-old mother.
 As Tanisha explained, she tried to get help by moving away from her mother and in with her grandparents.